Recent related news:

 More details can be found in our Mobisys 2007 paper.

 The motivation behind the mobile phone-based approach is simply the fact that most people including soldiers already carry smartphones.
 So why not utilize it?
-While the entire approach could be implemented on phones since they already have a microphone, a GPS, WIFI or 3G networking, a display and enough computing power to carry out the sensor fusion, it would not be too accurate due to various reasons and continuous sampling of the microphone would drain the battery fast.
-Instead we developed a costum bluetooth headset that doublses as a single-channel sensor node.
-It only needs to utlize that phone, when there was a shot detected.
+While the entire approach could be implemented on phones since they already have a microphone, a GPS, WIFI or 3G networking, a display, and enough computing power to carry out the sensor fusion, it would not be too accurate due to various reasons and continuous sampling of the microphone would drain the battery fast.
+Instead, we developed a custom Bluetooth headset that doubles as a single-channel sensor node.
+It only needs to utilize that phone, when there was a shot detected.

-We gratefully acknowledge the generous sponsoship of DARPA, ONR, ARL and Databouy Inc. that made our research possible.
+We gratefully acknowledge the generous sponsorship of DARPA, ONR, ARL, and Databouy Inc. that made our research possible.

 For more information contact Akos Ledeczi